IMG_3365.JPG

 All volunteers are required to fill out the volunteer waiver and release form prior to participating in any volunteer activity with Save Coastal Wildlife nonprofit.

-In addition, please sign up to receive emails from Save Coastal Wildlife nonprofit.
+If you are not already signed up, please sign up to receive emails from Save Coastal Wildlife nonprofit.

 All the latest volunteer information is sent out via email to interested people including information about seal monitoring activities.